-Provided you have studied a course of at least 12 months in length, your Tier 4 visa should expire four months after your course completion date or six months for taught postgraduates only, studying from the 2018/19 academic year.
+Provided you have studied a course of at least 12 months in length, your Tier 4 visa should expire four months after your course completion date, or six months for taught postgraduates.

-During this four month period you can work full time provided you have finished your course, including handing in all outstanding course work and dissertations.
+During this four or six month period, you can work full time provided you have finished your course, including handing in all outstanding course work and dissertations.
 You are subject to the usual student employment restrictions, so you cannot be:

-At the end of the four months you must either leave the UK, or have applied for another visa.
+At the end of the four or six months, you must either leave the UK, or have applied for another visa.
 If you apply for a work visa (Tier 2), you may continue to work full time while the Home Office processes the application.

 This is for current PhD students who require a visa for 12 months work experience on completion of their course.
 To apply:

 There are very few work restrictions on the Tier 4 Doctorate Extension Scheme visa.
 The only employment you are not permitted to take is as a professional sportsperson or coach, or as a doctor or dentist in training.
 Once you have applied for the Doctorate Scheme, and completed your course, you may start work on these conditions before your visa has been processed.